joeyates/imap-backup/README.md

 $ imap-backup
 ```

-Altertatively, add it to your crontab.
+Alternatively, add it to your crontab.

 # Result